Puppy vaccinations: answering your questions

 Yes!
 While there’s debate around this in the media, any qualified veterinary professional will tell you that puppies absolutely need to be vaccinated.
-They should be given an initial course of vaccines, and then booster injections throughout their lifespan to ensure they stay protected.
+They should be given an initial course of vaccines, and then booster injections throughout their life to ensure they stay protected.

-Vaccinations are effective at keeping puppies and adult dogs protected against a range of infectious diseases, some of which - like Leptospirosis and Infectious Canine Hepatitis - can be fatal.
+Vaccinations are effective at keeping puppies and adult dogs protected against a range of infectious diseases, some of which — like leptospirosis and infectious canine hepatitis — can be fatal.

 When do puppies need vaccines?

 Young puppies need their first course of vaccinations when they’re 6 - 8 weeks old.
-Known as a ‘primary course’, this procedure will consist of 2-3 injections (of the same brand of vaccine) and they’ll be administered 2 - 4 weeks apart.
+Known as a ‘primary course’, this procedure will consist of 2-3 injections (of the same brand of vaccine) and they’ll be administered 2 — four weeks apart.